rubbokate/Good-Readme-Generator/README.md

 Making a generator to make a readme

 ## Description
-On this webpage, you can generator a readme
+On this javascript page, you can generator a readme.
+To use just run the command line and answer the questions.
+Use node.js

 ## Link
 [Link to Webpage](https://rubbokate.github.io/Good-Readme-Generator/